danielm09/NFI-WSL-SSL/notebooks/README.md

 Use this notebook to create a pretrained masked autoencoder model.

 ## wsl_training.ipynb
 Use this notebook to train the semantic segmentation models.
-It can be used to train the model from scratch (baseline model) or to finetune the pretrained model.
+It can be used to train the model from scratch (baseline model) and to finetune the pretrained model.

 ## wsl_hyperparameter_search.ipynb
 Use this notebook to perform a hyperparameter search for the semantic segmentation model.

 ## visualize_data.ipynb
-The notebook allows visualizing and inspect the input data (size, shape, spectral values, labels etc).
+The notebook allows visualizing and inspecting the input data (size, shape, spectral values, labels etc).

 # Recommended workflow
 1. Run `ssl_mae_pretraining.ipynb` and save the pretrained model